mnbpdx/off-and-on-again/README.md

 Hey there, thanks for checking out my little project.
-For context, this is my first foray into Raspberry Pi tinkering, my second or third Android app, and my second or third Node.js server.
+For context, this is my first foray into Raspberry Pi tinkering, my third or fourth Android app, and my second or third Node.js server.
 I also spun this all up in roughly a day.

 Given those constraints, things are a bit of a mess.
 I plan to use this code